 A thoughtful gift really does count as an act of love

 Cooking with your child is a gift that keeps on giving.
-To add that sentimental value, why not give the gift of a treasured family recipe.
-Remember it’s more about how it makes them feel loved to get the family value.
+To add that sentimental value, why not give the gift of a treasured family recipe?
+Remember, it’s more about how it makes them feel loved and valued as a family.

 Everyone feels loved and appreciated when people do nice things for them, and kids are no different.
-Whether it’s letting them help with making the table or sorting cutlery.
+Whether it’s letting them help make the table or sort cutlery.
 Little acts of service go straight to their heart.
-Allowing them to be part of the cooking process is one way to make them feel involved.
-Nestlé has created the Nestlé for Healthier Kids platform where caregivers can learn how to get children involved in the kitchen from a young age.
+Allowing them to participate in the cooking process is one way to make them feel involved.
+Nestlé has launched the Nestlé for Healthier Kids platform, where caregivers can learn how to involve children in the kitchen from a young age.

 Affirming a job well done

-As your little sous chef navigates their way around the kitchen, it is important that they know that their efforts are appreciated.
+As your little sous chef navigates their way around the kitchen, they must know that their efforts are appreciated.
 That reassuring hug and high five.
-Can go a long way when trying to turn peas and carrots from foe to friends.
+It can go a long way when trying to turn peas and carrots from foes to friends.
 Kind words and encouragement will always lift a frown into a smile.

-Cooking with your child will often mean messy hands, extra cleaning-up, a burned meal and an added dose of patience to answer the countless questions, but that ‘thank you, that was delicious’ as a nod of approval makes it all worth it and shows that love that is needed in the kitchen.
-Don’t waste time, show and express love to your little ones and get them involved from a young age.
+Cooking with your child will often mean messy hands, extra cleaning-up, a burned meal and an added dose of patience to answer the countless questions, but that ‘’hank you, that was delicious’’as a nod of approval makes it all worth it and shows that love that is needed in the kitchen.
+Don’t waste time; show and express love to your little ones, and involve them from a young age.

-For more tips on how to have fun in the kitchen with your little sous chef visit, www.n4hk-esar.com.
+For more tips on having fun in the kitchen with your little sous chef, visit www.n4hk-esar.com.

 Disclaimer: This is a contributed post.